KFGisIT/gsa-bpa-docker-ci-demo/README.md

 Our response to the RFQ is divided into two pieces:

-1. [Drupal Dataset Publication Platform] (http://bpadatasets.kfgisit.com "Drupal Dataset Front End"), A Drupal-based website that essentially a “dataset publishing platform” (similar to data.gov.uk) that is capable of cataloging, graphing and displaying many generic datasets (including GeoJSON, CSV and others)
+1. [Drupal Dataset Publication Platform] (http://bpadatasets.kfgisit.com "Drupal Dataset Front End"), A Drupal-based website that essentially a “dataset publishing platform” (similar to data.gov.uk) that is capable of cataloging, graphing and displaying many generic datasets (including GeoJSON, CSV and others).
+The Durpal Dataset Publication Platform is based on PHP, Drupal, Angular/JavaScript and CKAN.

 2. [Yuck.io] ("http://yuckio.kfgisit.com"), A sample scenario-specific front-end, titled “Yuck.io” which is a website that finds food and drug recalls in your state.
-The “Yuck.io” site is based on Bootstrap, Django.
+The Yuck.io site is based on Python, Django, Bootstrap, & jQuery/JavaScript.

 ##Systems Engineering##
 ###Getting Up And Running###Build a container that contains Drupal and the starter database from the installation profile.